mguilherme/kotlin-examples/README.md

 1. Write a function that takes a number and returns a list of its digits.
 So for `2342` it should return `[2, 3, 4, 2]`.
 2. Write function that translates a text to __Pig Latin__ and back.
 English is translated to Pig Latin by taking the first letter of every word, moving it to the end of the word and adding ‘__ay__’. “__The quick brown fox__” becomes “__Hetay uickqay rownbay oxfay__”.
+3. Write a function that tests whether a string is a palindrome.